mlundine/Shoreline_Extraction_GAN/README.md

 Next, type in latest under the Epoch text box.

+Specify a clip length.
+This is done to account for edge effects where the extracted shoreline often trails off.

+Optionally, you can add a reference shoreline which is used to filter out erroneous results.
+Specify a buffer radius around the reference shoreline for this filter.

+Also, optionally, you can add a reference region to filter out erroneous results.
+This will filter out all shorelines not completely contained in the region you provide.

 Next, hit Run and Process.
 First, point it to data/sitename/jpg_files/pix2pix_ready.
 Then point it to the metadata csv in data/sitename.